Steve Wilford, Senior Partner APAC, Control Risks

 insurgency, political succession, corporate governance and threats to business

 assets in the Asia-Pacific region, as well as a frequent presenter at regional

 In a long career with Control Risks, Steve variously set up and ran Control Risks’ first operational presence in India, managed the South-East Asia business development team, ran the Jakarta office’s Corporate Investigations practice and spent several years as the company’s South-East Asia analyst.

-Steve holds a master of philosophy in international relations from the University of Oxford, and a first-class honours degree in South-East Asian studies and language from the University of Hull, where he specialised in Thai military politics and Malaysian corporate governance issues.
+Steve holds a master of philosophy in international relations from the University of Oxford, and a first-class honors degree in South-East Asian studies and language from the University of Hull, where he specialized in Thai military politics and Malaysian corporate governance issues.